WERMESTER/phoneAccountManager/README.md

 # phoneAccountManager

 java source = 1.8

-2 solutions for run project
+2 solutions for run project:

     * ./gradlew bootRun  (or on windows ./gradlew.bat bootRun)